fatimamjk/fatimamjk/README.md

  # 💫 About Me:
-👋 Hi, I'm Fatima Mustafa!<br> 💻 A passionate Software  Engineering Student from Pakistan
+👋 Hi, I'm Fatima Mustafa!<br> 💻 A Software  Engineering Student from Pakistan

 ## 🌐 Socials: